michalk-k/pgdump_splitter/README.md

 `-- Name: some_string; Type: some_string; Schema: some_string;`\
 `-- Data for Name: some_string; Type: some_string; Schema: some_string;`

+*) limitation related to restrict/unrestrict may be lifted by using `-restrict` parameter.

 *2.*
 The utility is not designed to accommodate databases with object names containing space characters.
 The utility relies on metadata extracted from comments in SQL dumps to identify database objects.
 Regrettably, the accuracy of these metadata often suffers when object names include spaces, thereby rendering proper data segmentation impossible.